Dismissalby Kate Russell

 - Performing or proposing to perform the functions of a health and safety representative or member of a committee, either in accordance with arrangements established by statute or after being recognised as such by the employer.

 The ‘no upper limit’ rule also applies if the employee was selected for redundancy and the reason for the selection was one of the above reasons.

-The three months start to run in the following circumstances:
+The limitation period starts start to run in the following circumstances:

 - Where the employer serves notice to the employee, the EDT is the same day that the notice period ends.
 It does not matter if the notice period is worked through or not or even whether the employer actually gives the correct amount of notice

 - If an employee is dismissed summarily – in other words, without notice – the three months run from the date of the dismissal.
 Dismissal without notice usually only happens when the employee commits gross misconduct, such as theft or assault

 - Where the employer does not serve notice on the employee but dismisses him without requiring him to work his notice, paying him for the notice period instead (pay in lieu of notice), the three months period runs from the date of dismissal.

 Note that difficulties can sometimes arise for employers where they wish to communicate a dismissal to an employee who is absent from the workplace (for example, because of sickness or absence without leave).
 The problems associated with dismissal by post were considered in the case of Gisda Cyf v Barrett.

 Miss Barrett was informed that she had been dismissed by her employer by way of a recorded delivery letter.
 The letter informed her that she had been summarily dismissed for gross misconduct.